Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Density--potential inversion

 As a motivation, we start with the variational problem for the universal density functional from Eq.~\eqref{eq:LegendreFenchel},

 whose stationarity condition $\partial E^\lambda(v) + \rho \ni 0$ gives $v\in -\partial F^\lambda(\rho)$ as an optimizer if $\rho$ is assumed $v$-representable.
 This approach to density--potential inversion was first applied to atoms by Colonna and Savin~\cite{Colonna1999} in 1999 and by Teale, Coriani and Helgaker to molecules~\cite{Teale2009,Teale2010a,Teale2010b} in 2009.
-It sometimes called ``Lieb optimization'', ``Lieb maximization''~\cite{Teale2010a,Teale2010b,Lieb-Book-Trygve} or the ``dual problem''~\cite{Garrigue2022} in the literature.
-Convergence of this method can be facilitated by making the functional in the optimization strictly concave by subtracting $ \frac{\varepsilon}{2}\Vert v \Vert^2_{X^*}$, which corresponds to MY regularization,
+It is sometimes called ``Lieb optimization'', ``Lieb maximization''~\cite{Teale2010a,Teale2010b,Lieb-Book-Trygve} or the ``dual problem''~\cite{Garrigue2022} in the literature.
+The method of \citet{Wu2003} turns this principle into a practical constrained optimization problem for the KS system.
+Convergence of Lieb optimization can be facilitated by making the functional strictly concave by subtracting $ \frac{\varepsilon}{2}\Vert v \Vert^2_{X^*}$, which already corresponds to MY regularization,

 The stationarity condition for an optimizer $v_\eps$ is then